DipodDP/wg_peer_qr/README.md

 # Automate creating WireGuard peers

-This script helps you to add peers in Wireguard server config (wg0.conf) and create configs for peers.
+This script helps you to add peers in Wireguard server config (`wg0.conf`) and create configs for peers.
 So new Wireguard clients can easily connect with text or QR configs.

-Installation:
+## Installation

 ```shell
 sudo apt install qrencode